FourjsGenero/ex_wwdc19_wc_fglgallery/README.md

 * Ensures best performance in all network configurations
 * Enables the browser to draw the whole DOM en bloc (with frontcalls after each frontcall the browser recomputes and draws the DOM in addition to the value changes)

-It needs adaptation of the current fglgalleryX API (No 100% compatible replacement ), because the original implementation already uses the webcomponents value for the selection model.
+It needs adaptation of the current fglgallery API (No 100% compatible replacement ), because the original implementation already uses the webcomponents value for the selection model.

 Result:
 * All features are working with roughly the same number of code lines.